sanvi-khan/Google-home-page/README.md

 # Google-home-page
-this is simple html and css project .
+this is simple html and css project. this is not Responsive.